Youngzt998/ziteng.yang.github.io/index.md

 I'm currently a senior year undergraduate student at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), major in [Computer Science and Technology](http://www.cs.sjtu.edu.cn/en/).

 My research interests currently lies in formal methods, especially formal verification  and formalization of mathematical theorems.
-As an undergraduate students, I'm learning about more amazing research fields.
+As an undergraduate students, I'm exploring more amazing research fields.
 I was advised by [Qinxiang Cao](http://jhc.sjtu.edu.cn/people/members/qinxiang-cao.html) at present, before which I studied in [Xiang Yin's](http://xiangyin.sjtu.edu.cn/) group.

 I wish I could devote myself to the research and education of computer science in the future, so I am seeking a place to pursue Ph.
 D. degree.